-Colby Ryan, Lori's son from her second marriage and Kylee's half-brother, told Dateline's Keith Morrison in an episode that aired May 1 that it hurt "so much" not knowing where JJ and Tylee were.
+Lori's son Colby Ryan told Dateline's Morrison in an episode that aired May 1, 2020, that it hurt "so much" not knowing where JJ and Tylee were.
 "And on top of that, we have a million questions.
 So you can't call your own mom.
 You can't go to your house or her house and see your siblings.
 You're just out in the cold...Like, how do you not produce the kids?
 That's the whole reason you're in jail in the first place right now."

-Melani Boudreaux, who has since remarried, told Phoenix's CBS 5 in May that she "absolutely" felt she'd see Tylee and JJ again.
-"I know Lori wouldn't ever do anything to hurt her kids," Melani said.
+"I know Lori wouldn't ever do anything to hurt her kids," she said.
 "I don't have the answers as to why she does the things she does, and why she hasn't spoken as to where they are, but I can't judge her because I don't know what she's going through.
 I can only love and support her, and hope for everyone to be safe."

 Melani, who said Lori was like a second mom as well as an aunt and friend, said she saw a lot of "judgment" and "a lot of lies" in the way her aunt was being portrayed in the public eye.
 "I don't know where my cousins are, her children JJ and Tylee, but I love all of them and I know she's doing whatever she can to keep her kids safe."

-She said Brandon "took [her] children" from her, and denied abandoning or otherwise choosing to be apart from her kids.
-(Brandon was granted emergency custody of his and Melani's children because "Mother was being investigated for numerous felonious acts across numerous jurisdictions," according to court documents filed in Maricopa County.)
+She said Brandon "took" her kids from her, and denied abandoning or otherwise choosing to be apart from them.
+(Brandon was granted emergency custody of his and Melani's children because the "Mother was being investigated for numerous felonious acts across numerous jurisdictions," according to court documents filed in Maricopa County.)

-"It was a shock finding out Chad and Lori are gone, [that Lori's] kids are missing, people's doors are being kicked down because they can't find the kids," Ian Pawloski, Melani's current husband, also said in the interview.
+"It was a shock finding out Chad and Lori are gone, [that Lori's] kids are missing, people's doors are being kicked down because they can't find the kids," Ian Pawloski also said in the interview.

-Ian said that he got a call from his own mother, who relayed that Melani's ex, Brandon, had alleged that Melani and Lori were in a cult, that Chad was a cult leader and that they had plotted to kill Brandon and succeeding in killing Charles.
-So Ian agreed to go talk to the police, and FBI agents were there as well.
-"I was open to sharing everything I knew at that point," Ian said.
+Ian said that he got a call from his own mother, who told him that Melani's ex had alleged that Melani and Lori were in a doomsday cult, that Chad was a cult leader and that they had plotted to kill Brandon and succeeded in killing Charles Vallow.

-"It seems the information I shared with them just turned into this nationwide frenzy," he added.
+And, he added, "It seems the information I shared with them just turned into this nationwide frenzy."